 open/close all folders

 - There is a Dr. Vesalius in the Vincent Price movie The Abominable Dr. Phibes.
+He's not at all mad, though.

 - Dr. Pretorius the mad scientist from Bride of Frankenstein.